BZoennchen/supercollider-book/intro.md

 I am familiar with GPU programming using ``OpenCL``.
 Currently, I am trying to learn some ``Rust``.

-I am not a musician.
 I have no music theory education and do not play an instrument.
 So this is a solid contrast to other great contributors, such as [Eli Fieldsteel](https://www.elifieldsteel.com/).
 However, I am a big music lover, and I have always wanted to make my own music and never thought programming could lead me to this goal.

+I am neither a professional musician nor a "professional" artist.
+However, I strongly believe that every human being is capable of creating a whole universe of meaning.
+We are storytellers thrown (*geworfen*) into a world that changes depending on our mood.
+We can not change our being (*Dasein*), but we can choose how we want to deal with it.
+Do we reject our surroundings, becoming alienated in the process?
+Do we revolt against our fundamental condition of confusion?
+Do we make the place where we live our home?

+Music gives me peace.
+It gracefully touches my soul.
+It reminds me that something in this world expresses *The Concrete*.
+Something that escapes our calculating minds; something unexplainable.
+Music sets me free.
+Coding sets me free.
+Coding music is the ultimate freedom.

 ## Notes on Technology